Table of Contents

 In many cases, the negligent driver will attempt to minimize financial liability after a motorcycle accident by accusing the injured party of contributing to the cause of the accident.
 Additionally, sometimes more than one driver was negligent and contributed to the accident.
 Contributory negligence essentially holds every party responsible to the degree that they contributed to the accident.
 We can still fight to recover compensation for your injuries if you contributed to the motorcycle accident, but your right to recovery may be reduced to the extent you are deemed responsible.

-Even if you aren’t entirely sure who or what caused your Miramar-area motorcycle accident, our experienced lawyers can investigate and gather evidence regarding the cause of your accident.
+Even if you aren’t entirely sure who or what caused your Miramar-area motorcycle accident, our experienced Miramar motorcycle crash attorneys can investigate and gather evidence regarding the cause of your accident.
 If you or a loved one sustained injuries in a motorcycle accident, call us today, or fill out this brief online contact form, to discuss your potential right to recover compensation from the negligent driver who caused the accident.

-Frequently Asked Questions About Motorcycle Accidents in Miramar, FL
+Frequently Asked Questions About Motorcycle Accidents in Miramar

 Seek medical care as soon as possible—no matter what.
 If you are fortunate enough to walk away from the accident, you should still see a doctor immediately.
 This is important for two primary reasons.
 The first reason is obvious—you might not know that you’re injured.
 Internal bleeding and concussions are two examples of severe injuries often sustained in motorcycle accidents that can take time to show symptoms.
 The second is to preserve your right to compensation.
 Florida law requires that you seek medical care soon after an accident, but insurance companies and defense lawyers will also latch onto any delay in seeking treatment to argue that something else caused your injuries.